Blind Tiger Society

 I don’t just choreograph dances- I cultivate atmospheres of adventure, spaces where queerness is a portal, not a category; where femininity is ferocious, not fragile; where tradition is a tool to be reforged - hot, bent, sometimes broken then beautifully rebuilt.
 This work bucks tradition not to take its thunder, but for truth—provocatively, playfully, and with a tongue both reverent and rebellious.
 My dances are the outcome of my obsession with thrusting reverence and rebellion at one another; shoving simplicity up against sophistication.

-The work summons those who yearn in secret, those steeping or stewing, those who crave the reach but have not yet dared the extension.
-They dance, dream, or drool at the edge of their undoing, drawn in by the pulse, the pull, the low-lit lust of what we tease as the Last Supper.
-Tethered not by force but by fascination, they are taut with tension, timbre, and tremble—half dare, half devotion.
-They tease at thresholds, caught between fear and thrill, lured by the frequency of fire.
-They bind themselves to beat, breath, and the beautiful recklessness of ritual.
-They show up, they sing, they stay late.
-And most always, they sleep soundly—late.
+The work summons yearning, secret, steeping or stewing.
+The work is dance, dream and drool at the edge of undoing, drawn in by the pulse, the pull, the low-lit lust of what we tease as the Last Supper.
+Tethered not by force but by fascination, taut with tension, timbre, and tremble—half dare, half devotion.
+Teasing at thresholds, caught between fear and thrill, lured by the frequency of fire.
+Binding to beat, breath, and the beautiful recklessness of ritual.
+Sometimes, people show up.
+Sometimes, they sing and late.
+And most always, they sleep soundly—laaaaaate.

 BIography

-Cabrera began her training at the Chicago Academy for the Arts, later studying at the Alvin Ailey School, the Martha Graham Center, and Point Park College, before earning her BFA in Dance from Cornish College of the Arts.
-Over the course of a two-decade performance career, she has worked with a wide range of celebrated dance artists and companies, including Lingo Dance/KT Niehoff, Amii LeGendre, Paige Barnes, Kristen Tsiastios, Ricki Mason/Lou Henry Hoover, Kim Epifano, LevyDance, The Fossettes, Sonya Smith, Erika Tsimbrovsky/AvyK, Christine Bonansea, Flyaway Productions, Bandaloop, David Herrera Performance Company, FACT/SF, and Cielo Vertical Arts.
-She is a founding member of Latinx Hispanix Danza Unidxs and served on the Isadora Duncan Dance Awards committee in 2019–2020.
+I began my training at the Chicago Academy for the Arts, later studying at the Alvin Ailey School, the Martha Graham Center, and Point Park College, before earning my BFA in Dance from Cornish College of the Arts.
+Over the course of a two-decade performance career, I have worked with a wide range of celebrated dance artists and companies, including Lingo Dance/KT Niehoff, Amii LeGendre, Paige Barnes, Kristen Tsiastios, Ricki Mason/Lou Henry Hoover, Kim Epifano, LevyDance, The Fossettes, Sonya Smith, Erika Tsimbrovsky/AvyK, Christine Bonansea, Flyaway Productions, Bandaloop, David Herrera Performance Company, FACT/SF, and Cielo Vertical Arts.
+I am a founding member of Latinx Hispanix Danza Unidxs and served on the Isadora Duncan Dance Awards committee in 2019–2020.